 iOS / Android / UX / Design

 The CAMRA Nottingham Beer Festival is the second largest in the country, attended by more than 25,000 visitors over three days and presents the biggest choice of real ale in the world.
-Each year, it introduces over 1,400 real ales, beers and ciders from 100's of breweries, creating a unique celebration of the Real Ale industry for both visitors and breweries.
+Each year it introduces over 1,400 real ales, beers and ciders from hundreds of breweries, creating a unique celebration of the Real Ale industry for both visitors and breweries.

 Through a long standing relationship with CAMRA, we were commissioned to develop a digital alternative to the brochure that would help increase engagement among festival-goers and connect with new, emerging audiences.
 Importantly, it was key for us to understand the nature of the intended user and also working closely with CAMRA, identify and act on their desire for a shift in the public perception of Real Ale culture.
 Harnessing our expertise, we developed a native companion app, connecting the needs of these audiences with those of the festival’s aims.